Serious Crime Act 2015

 The Serious Crime Act 2015 is an Act of the Parliament of the United Kingdom.
 Introduced in June 2014 as part of the Queen's Speech opening the 2014-15 session of Parliament, the Bill was sponsored by the Home Office.
 It was passed by Parliament on 2 March 2015, and received royal assent on 3 March 2015.

 The Bill proceeding the Act proposed a 'Cinderella Law' to outlaw causing emotional distress of children, regulate corrupt accountants and other businesses who assist criminal gangs, regulate 'drug cutting agents', and deal with offences related to female genital mutilation, paedophilia, and amend the Terrorism Act 2006.

+The Serious Crime Act consists of six parts: